 When live streaming courses on Zoom or other web conferencing platforms, many students may require additional tools for the courses to be accessible to them.
 Live captioning is one ideal solution to help make remote courses more accessible to learners navigating disabilities, such as those with hearing loss.
 Overall student engagement will improve as well when captions are added as an additional visual aid.

 Just as there’s a big difference between having an Internet connection and having a strong Internet connection, simply adding free live captioning tools is often not enough.
-Verbit’s live captioning delivers 99%+ accurate captions to students, offering the accuracy level needed to ensure they can comprehend the course and that the live class also adheres to ADA guidelines Verbit’s captioning technology is also advanced in that it is interactive, offering a transcript which helps students with note taking and highlighting relevant terms to reference later as well.
+Verbit’s live captioning can deliver up to 99% targeted accuracy for captions to students, offering the accuracy level needed to ensure they can comprehend the course and that the live class also supports ADA guidelines.
+Verbit’s captioning technology is also advanced in that it is interactive, offering a transcript which helps students with note taking and highlighting relevant terms to reference later as well.
 Effective captioning technology therefore moves from just an accommodation feature to a learning feature that benefits the needs of all students participating in live classes remotely.

 #5.
 Use an XLR Microphone

 The audio quality can also make or break the student experience, as well as the ability to generate accurate captions as mentioned above.
 To maximize the audio quality of a live streamed course, education and IT leaders should consider using an XLR microphone.
 This type of microphone significantly enhances the audio of a live stream, enabling students to better comprehend course material with a clearer sense of what their teachers are saying.
 With strong audio, teachers can have peace of mind knowing remote students can hear them effectively and that the closed captions and transcriptions being produced will be done so accurately.
 Strong audio captured by an XLR microphone can therefore improve the overall learning experience greatly.